Updated: February 2019

-We came here after visiting Killarney, prior to taking an international flight across the Atlantic to America.
+We came to Cork after visiting Killarney, prior to taking an international flight across the Atlantic to America.
 We only wish we’d have visited sooner.
 Cork is just a couple of hours by train from Dublin and shouldn’t be overlooked when visiting Ireland.

-- Map: 5 Awesome Things To Do In Cork County
+- Map: Things To Do In Cork For Families

-- List: 5 Awesome Things To Do In Cork County
+- List: Things To Do In Cork For Families

-- Other Things To Do In Cork, County
+- Other Things To Do In Cork For Families

-Map: 5 Awesome Things To Do In Cork County
+Map: Things To Do In Cork For Families

-List: 5 Awesome Things To Do In Cork County
+List: Things To Do In Cork For Families

 #1 Visit The University

 We chose to visit University College Cork on a Sunday.
-If you plan to visit as one of your things to do in County Cork then I encourage you to do the same.
+If you plan to visit the University as a family during your trip to Cork then where possible I encourage you to do the same.
 The reason being is that the weekend makes the campus lovely and peaceful.
 Providing you with endless photo opportunities.

 Believe me when I say that you’re going to want to take photos.
 As the grounds of the University feature some of the most beautiful flower beds I’ve ever seen.
 If all that wasn’t enough the University also lies on the south channel of the River Lee and encompasses some fantastic works of art.